Outward Migration of Super-Jupiters: Simulations

 Our boundary conditions here differ from \citetalias{DLL} in one significant way: we enforce the outer boundary condition in the barycentric frame (see Appendix \ref{sec:app_bc} for details).
 If we instead use the stellocentric frame, we find that the indirect terms generate an artificial eccentricity near the outer boundary---an effect that was less pronounced in \citetalias{DLL} because of the smaller mass planets considered there.
 In many of these new simulations, the disks are found to be eccentric.
 But in all cases, the eccentricity near the outer boundary is sufficiently small that it is appropriate to treat orbits there as circular around the barycenter (e.g., Figure \ref{fig:profs} below).

-Our computational boundaries lie at $r_{\rm in} = 0.3 r_p$ and $r_{\rm out} = 12 r_p$, where $r_p$ is the planet's orbital radius.
-To prevent wave reflections near the inner boundary, we place wave-killing region between $r=[0.3r_p, 0.4r_p]$.
+For most of our simulations, we place the computational boundaries at $r_{\rm in} = 0.3 r_p$ and $r_{\rm out} = 12 r_p$, where $r_p$ is the planet's orbital radius.
+To prevent wave reflections near the inner boundary, we place wave-killing region between $r=[0.3r_p, 0.4r_p]$\footnote{Our simulations with highest $h$ have a smaller inner boundary: $r_{\rm in}=0.1r_p$, and wave-killing up to $r=0.2r_p$, because wave deposition extends further at high $h$. }.
 Our method of wave-killing preserves angular momentum \citepalias{DLL}, and so captures all of the torque injected by the planet in the computational domain.
 Wave-killing is unnecessary at the distant outer boundary, because waves dissipate before reaching it.